kalimawiki/blog-writing/content/posts/navigating-regulatory-compliance-for-pharmaceutical-companies-in-vietnam:-key-moh-updates-2025-11-25.md

 ## Recent Key MOH Regulatory Updates

-Vietnam7s pharmaceutical regulatory ecosystem has undergone significant evolution over recent years, with the MOH introducing comprehensive reforms to modernize standards in line with global best practices.
+Vietnam's pharmaceutical regulatory ecosystem has undergone significant evolution over recent years, with the MOH introducing comprehensive reforms to modernize standards in line with global best practices.
 Below are the core areas where noteworthy updates have been implemented:

 ### 1. Revised Drug Approval Procedures